This is the rq standard library as implemented in Javascript.

 Example

-Checks if each input value is greater than other.
+Checks if each input value is greater than or equal to

 Example